Gang of Ghosts: Plot

 Until one day, they come to know that a businessman named Mr. Bhuteria is planning to demolish the Mansion to build a grand mall in its place.
 The ghosts plan together to not let him achieve his goal.
-Manoranjana goes to Bhuteria by another name to pull out some information from Bhuteria where he tells her of his wife Lakshmi (Pretie Lad) who died and still haunts him in his dreams.
+Manoranjana goes to Bhuteria by another name to pull out some information from Bhuteria where he tells her of his wife Lakshmi who died and still haunts him in his dreams.

 He then reveals to Manoranjana that he actually killed her.
 Bhuteria turns to find Manoranjana is not there.
 A ghost named Babu Hatkata goes to Bhuteria to tell him that he knows of his plots and invites him to the Royal Mansion to speak with Gendamal.
 There he enjoys a party organised by the ghosts and learns that one of the dancers is his Lakshmi and they reveal that they are all ghosts and Gendamal also tells him that if he makes a mall then they will be homeless and tells him to get out of the mansion.

 Bhuteria returns to the mansion and returns the original documents of the mansion and never comes back again.

-The story ends here where in the present, the director wonders if he has the resources and finance to make the movie.
-Raju goes back to the store room and comes back with a pouch of gold coins from the time of the East India Company and their value would be enough to make the film.
-There Raju tells the director that while being he couldn't do anything but after dying he was able to get acknowledgement, which explains that the director was talking to a ghost all the time.
-He explain that while he was in his struggling days he once came across a bus where some men are about to rape a girl.
-He rushes to save her during which he gets stabbed to his death.
-He brushes it off until Raju shows him all the ghosts in another room.
-He wakes up from a dream stating that this was a dream.
-He meets his crew searching for him and tells that he listened a full script in his dream.
-He goes back to the room to find Raju's bag which is full of cash and also the pouch of gold coins earlier in his pocket and gets spooked.
-Inspired by the story, he starts the movie with Raju's story with all the ghosts looking at the shoot with great happiness.